 - Think twice before you open an email attachment or click on links.
 If the email address or the email content looks suspicious, do not open it!

 - Keep your software up to date to ensure that you have the latest security capabilities deployed.

-- Do not provide any personal information when answering an email, text message or instant message.
-Phishers can gain intelligence from disguising as IT services or other employees and tricking employees to give them information that can help them with their attack.
+- Do not provide any personal information when answering an email, text message, or instant message.
+Phishers can gain intelligence by disguising themselves as IT services or other employees and tricking employees into giving them information that can help them with their attack.

 - Perform regular system backups and network security assessments.

 - Segment your network using firewalls, micro-segmentation and/or other techniques; cyber criminals cannot exfiltrate what they cannot access.